 Lecture Notes of Functional Analysis - Part 1 Degree Course: Master's Program in Mathematics Teacher: Sisto Baldo These notes are just a fairly detailed summary of what went on in class.
 In no way they are meant as a replacement for actual classes, human interaction with the teacher, and/or the reading of reference texts, You are of course strongly encouraged to take advantage of ALL these different learning opportunities.
-Contents 1 Lecture of october 1, 2013 (1 hour) 5 Lebesgue measure: motivations, a brief survey on Peano-Jordan measures, outer Lebesgue measure and its elementary properties.
+Contents 1 Lecture of october 1, 2015 (2 hours) outer Lebesgue measure and its elementary properties.
 Abstract outer measures.
-2 Lecture of october 2, 2013 (2 hours) Outer measures, measurable sets in the sense of Caratheodory, property of the measure on measurable sets 3 Lecture of october 3, 2013 (2 hours) Regularity of Lebesgue measure.
-Existence of sets which are not Lebesgue- measurable.
-Measurable functions.
-Simple function.
-Integral convergence theorems.
-4 Lecture of october 7, 2013 (2 hours) Comparison between Lebesgue and Riemann integrals.
-Fubini Theorem.
-5 Lecture of october 8, 2013 (2 hours) Normed spaces.
+Measurable sets in the sense of Caratheodory.
+Property of the measure on measurable sets.
+2 Lecture of october 5, 2015 (2 hours) Measurable functions.
+Simple functions.
+Approximation of measurable functions with simple functions.
+Definition of the (abstract) Lebesgue integral.
+Monotone convergence theorem.
+Integrable and summable functions, some properties of the integral.
+The theorems by Fatou and Lebesgue.
+Comparison between Lebesgue and Riemann integral.
+3 Lecture of october 6, 2015 (2 hours) Fubini Theorem.
+Normed spaces.
+Banach spaces.
 Examples.
-Infinite sums and integration w.r.t. the counting measure.
-6 Lecture of october 9, 2013 (2 hours) Further examples of normed spaces.
-Completeness and Banach spaces.
+4 Lecture of october 7, 2015 (2 hours) Further examples of normed spaces.
 Equivalent and inequivalent norms.
 Infinite dimension: algebraic and topological dual space.
 Characterization of continuous linear functionals.
-7 Lecture of october 10, 2013 (2 hours) Normed spaces of finite dimension.
+5 Lecture of october 12, 2015 (2 hours) Normed spaces of finite dimension.
 Dual norm, completeness of the dual.
-Hahn-Banach theorem.
-8 Lecture of october 14, 2013 (2 hours) Proof of the Hahn-Banach theorem.
-L ^p spaces: Hölder inequality.
-9 Lecture of october 16, 2013 (2 hours) Minkowski inequality.
+6 Lecture of october 14, 2015 (2 hours) Hahn-Banach theorem.
+L^p spaces: Hölder inequality.
+7 Lecture of october 15, 2015 (2 hours) 43 Minkowski inequality.
 Completeness of L^p , convergence in L^p and almost everywhere.
-10 Lecture of october 21, 2013 (2 hours) Dual spaces of L^p , l^p .
+Duals of L^p spaces.
+8 Lecture of october 19, 2015 (2 hours) Dual spaces of L^p , L^1 , L^{∞} .
 Minkowski functionals.

-Proof of the Banach-Steinhaus theorem.
+9 Lecture of october 20, 2015 (2 hours) Geometric form of the Hahn-Banach theorem and some consequences.
+Baire Lemma and Banach Steinhaus Theorem.
+10 Lecture of october 21, 2015 (2 hours) 55 $Lebesgue\ measure:\ motivations,\ a\ brief\ survey\ on\ Peano-Jordan\ measures,$ 5 Proof of the Banach-Steinhaus theorem.
 Consequences.
 Fourier series of continuous functions.

+11 Lecture of october 27, 2015 (2 hours)

+58

-Open mapping and closed graph theorems.
-13 Lecture of october 30, 2013 (2 hours) Theorems of the open mapping and of the closed graph.
+Theorems of the open mapping and of the closed graph.
 Riesz Lemma.
 (Non) compactness of the closed ball in infinite dimensions.
 Total boundedness.

-14 Lecture of october 31, 2013 (2 hours) Weak convergence.
+12 Lecture of october 28, 2015 (2 hours)

+61

+Weak convergence.
 Banach-Alaoglu theorem.
-Consequences of weak convergence.
-15 Lecture of november 4, 2013 (2 hours) Ascoli-Arzelà Theorem.
+Consequences of weak converqence.

+13 Lecture of october 29, 2015 (2 hours)

+66

+Ascoli-Arzelà Theorem.
 Hilbert spaces and their first properties.
 Projection on a closed convex set.

-16 Lecture of november 5, 2013 (2 hours) Orthogonal decomposition.
+14 Lecture of november 2, 2015 (2 hours)

+70

+Orthogonal decomposition.
 Dual of an Hilbert space.

+15 Lecture of november 3, 2015 (2 hours)

+75

-17 Lecture of november 6, 2013 (2 hours) Abstract Fourier series in a Hilbert space.
+Abstract Fourier series in a Hilbert space.
 Hilbert basis.

+16 Lecture of november 4, 2015 (2 hours)

+80

-18 Lecture of november 7, 2013 (2 hours) 76 Completeness of the trigonometric system in $L^2(2\pi)$.
-Weak convergence in a Hilbert space.
-19 Lecture of november 11, 2013 (2 hours) 81 Lusin and Tietze Theorems.
+Completeness of the trigonometric system in $L^2(2\pi)$.
+Weak convergence and weak compactness in a Hilbert space.

+17 Lecture of november 9, 2015 (2 hours)

+83

+Lusin and Tietze Theorems.
 Density of continuous functions in L^p .

+18 Lecture of november 10, 2015 (2 hours)

+86

-20 Lecture of november 13, 2013 (2 hours) 84 Consequences of the density of continuous functions in L^p .
+Consequences of the density of continuous functions in L^p .
 Regularization by convolution.

-21 Lecture of november 18, 2013 (2 hours) 87 Borel and Radon measures.
+19 Lecture of november 11, 2015 (2 hours)

+90

+Borel and Radon measures.
 Caratheodory criterion.

+20 Lecture of november 16, 2015 (2 hours)

+93

 Radon-Nikodym theorem.
-22 Lecture of november 20, 2013 (2 hours) 91 Geometric form of the Hahn-Banach theorem and some consequences.
-Baire 49 53 11 Lecture of october 24, 2013 (2 hours) 12 Lecture of october 28, 2013 (2 hours) Lemma and Banach Steinhaus Theorem.

-Proof of the Radon-Nikodym theorem.
 Signed measures.
 Hahn and Jordan decomposition of signed measures.

+21 Lecture of november 17, 2015 (2 hours)

+96

-23 Lecture of november 25, 2013 (2 hours) 95 Proof of the existence of the Hahn decomposition of a signed measure.
+Proof of the existence of the Hahn decomposition of a signed measure.
 Dual of L^p .

-24 Lecture of november 27, 2013 (2 hours)

-98

-Sobolev spaces in dimension one.
+22 Lecture of november 18, 2015 (2 hours) Sobolev spaces in dimension one.
 AC functions.